Shingle Run (Huntington Creek tributary)

 Shingle Run is a tributary of Huntington Creek in Luzerne County, Pennsylvania, in the United States.
 It is approximately 1.8 mi long and flows through Ross Township.
 The watershed of the stream has an area of 1.83 sqmi and it has no tributaries.
 The stream is considered to be Class A Wild Trout Waters for its entire length.
 Additionally, it is listed in the Luzerne County Natural Areas Inventory.
 Various species of butterfly inhabit the stream's vicinity.
 Trees in the area include hemlocks and yellow birches.
 The stream is small, but nevertheless is perennial.

 Course

 Shingle Run begins in a valley just south of Pennsylvania Route 118 in Ross Township.
 It flows south-southeast for several tenths of a mile.
 The stream then turns nearly due south for more than a mile.
 Its valley becomes progressively deeper.
 At the southern edge of its valley, the stream reaches its confluence with Huntington Creek.

 Shingle Run joins Huntington Creek 22.18 mi upstream of its mouth.

-Tribtuaries
+Tributaries

 Shingle Run has no tributaries, named or unnamed.